 Certified Translation of Foreign Documents for Court

-Evidentiary translation services play an important role in the administration of justice.
+Evidentiary translation services play an important role in the administration of justice, especially when legal proceedings involve foreign parties, foreign witnesses, and foreign evidence.
 French to English certified document translation services are often required in civil cases.
 Today we are covering a case pertaining to the French language.
 It is estimated that there are more than 321 million French language speakers around the world.
 Regardless of its global status, however, quite a number of translation issues often come up in relation to the French language in the legal system.
 The facts of today’s case arise in the country of Senegal located in West Africa.
 Senegal is a multilingual country, whose official language is French, and where other more rare languages, such as Pulaar/ Fulani; Wolof; Soninke; Mandinka; Arabic are spoken.
 The case itself was litigated in the courts of New York.
 The name of the case is Barry v Association des Senegalais d’Amerique, ASA, Inc., and it is from the Civil Court of the City of New York, Bronx County.

 Certified Translation of French Documents from Senegal

 The case involves the sale of a piece of land that supposedly occurred in Senegal.
 The dispute stemmed from the plaintiff-buyer’s claim that he did not receive title to the land despite paying $11,500.00 for the property.
 The defendants, however, admitted to the payment but stated that they conveyed the valid title to the plaintiff.
 To support their position the defendants offered into evidence a Senegalese deed written in French.
 This deed contained a couple of government stamps, one of which seemed to be from a purported government official.
 The deed was also accompanied by what appeared to be a map of the property.